 Naming Black Elk Peak (formerly Harney Peak)

 Black Elk Peak was originally called Harney Peak.
-It was originally named after army General William S. Harney.
+It was originally named after Army General William S. Harney.
 Harney was later accused of massacring many Native Americans.
 The Lakota people fought for years to get the name changed.
 On August 11, 2016, they succeeded.
 The peak was renamed Black Elk Peak in honor of a Lakota Sioux medicine man, named Black Elk.

 Some trail maps or even locals may still refer to it by its original name.